-- Modelled writing: demonstrate how writing is composed and refined, especially at word and sentence levels. - Shared writing: include pupils in a shared writing activity to which they contribute, to support and shape their first attempts at writing in a whole-class context. - Shared reading of pupils' writing: explicitly identify successful conventions. - Guided writing: this allows pupils' writing targets to be addressed through interactive focused teaching. - Provide opportunities for group evaluations of products made by pupils. - 'Scaffold' writing through writing frames etc. It is important that 'scaffolding' is scaled down and removed once it is no longer necessary. - Structured questions will allow answers to be combined as continuous prose. - Provide paragraph headings. - Diagnostic marking: ascertain the most commonly made errors by close-marking pupils' work.
+- Modelled writing: demonstrate how writing is composed and refined, especially at word and sentence levels. - Shared writing: include pupils in a shared writing activity to which they contribute, to support and shape their first attempts at writing in a whole-class context. - Shared reading of pupils' writing: explicitly identify successful conventions. - Scaffold' writing through writing frames etc. It is important that 'scaffolding' is scaled down and removed once it is no longer necessary. - Structured questions will allow answers to be combined as continuous prose. - Provide paragraph headings. - Diagnostic marking: ascertain the most commonly made errors by close-marking pupils' work.
 These can indicate writing targets for individuals or groups of pupils.